AmeyVijeesh/PythonProjects/tkinter/dictionary/ReadMe.md

 #

 So hope you enjoy the program and the code is looked for errors.
-However, if you encounter any, contact me.
+However, if you encounter any, raise an issue.

 Thank you!